northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.md

 ## Using CUDA

-There are several versions of CUDA Toolkits on Discovery, including:
+There are several versions of CUDA Toolkits available on the HPC, including:

 ```
 cuda/9.0